Mac and More

 “A cow looked in through the car window.
 No autographs today, I said.”

-Harold Pinter won the Nobel Prize for Literature.
+Harold Pinter, author of Mac won the Nobel Prize for Literature.
 James Hayes has appeared in more productions at the National Theatre than any living actor, and has the stories to match.
 He returns to JST following his performance in Krapp’s Last Tape.

 TICKET BAND B

 Saturday 5 June 2.00pm